-The exact nature of a currency trade is denoted by the appropriate symbols.
-For instance, INR stands for Indian Rupee, while USD stands for American Dollar.
+The appropriate symbols denote the exact nature of a currency trade.
+For instance, INR stands for the Indian Rupee, while USD stands for the American Dollar.
 If you were to trade Indian Rupees against American Dollars, the trade would be denoted as such – INR/USD.
-Similarly, every currency in the world is denoted by three unique letters and the direction of the trade is denoted with a ‘/’ sign.
+Similarly, every currency in the world is denoted by three unique letters, and the direction of the trade is denoted with a ‘/’ sign.

 What are the hard currencies in the world?

 Hard currencies refer to currencies that can be freely traded around the world and that are backed by strong domestic economies.
 For example, currencies like the US Dollar, the Euro, the Pound, and the Japanese Yen are examples of hard currencies as they are widely accepted and traded.

 Does every country issue its own currency?